Q. What is Amazon Polly?

 Q. What features are available?

 You can control various aspects of speech such as pronunciation, volume, pitch, speech rate, etc. using standardized Speech Synthesis Markup Language (SSML).
+You can synthesize speech for certain Neural voices using the Newscaster style, to make them sound like a TV or Radio newscaster.
 You can detect when specific words or sentences in the text are being spoken to the user based on the metadata included in the audio stream.
 This allows the developer to synchronize graphical highlighting and animations, such as the lip movements of an avatar, with the synthesized speech.
 You can modify the pronunciation of particular words, such as company names, acronyms, foreign words and neologisms, e.g. “P!nk”, “ROTFL”, “C’est la vie” (when spoken in a non-French voice) using custom lexicons.

 Q: What are Speech Marks?